Shijingwen/Shijingwen.github.io/content/event/talk1-att/index.md

 ---
-title: Detect the Undetected, An AI-Assisted Framework for Traffic Clustering and Anomaly Detection
+title: Detect the Undetected - An AI-Assisted Framework for Traffic Clustering and Anomaly Detection

-event: AT&T Innovation Poster Session
+event: Internal invited talk at AT&T Labs by the Machine Learning group
 # event_url: https://www.att.jobs/students

 location: SEAS Service Center SEC 5.403